 - Only fully vaccinated Sailors will be allowed to board — and your boarding date must be a full two weeks after your final shot in order to do so

-- You must have your original, CDC-issued vaccine card with you in order to come aboard
+- You must have your proof of vaccination (including brand and dates of doses) with you in order to come aboard

 - We will have to deny boarding to any Sailor who has a positive COVID test result